usemodal-vue3/usemodal-vue3/README.md

     modalVisible = setModal('m2', true); // either true or false, you have to define a state.
 }, 2000)

+function myCancel() {
+    // do something....
+     modalVisible = setModal('m1', false); // m1 is closed, while the other states are true in order }

 // m1 order is 2
 <Modal name="m1" v-model:visible="modalVisible">
     <div>This modal will be displayed first</div>